 Additionally, while college dorms do not need to abide by rules under the FHA and accommodate emotional support animals, college and university campuses do not.
 This means most universities won't be thrilled by supporting animals walking around campus.

 An Illegitimate ESA Letter

 Additionally, despite the lack of guidance on this issue, it is recommended that ESA Letters for housing are renewed at least once every year.
-This is because many landlords will refuse to accept an ESA Letter that is dated over one year ago, and some therapists will not validate an ESA Letter if it is outdated.
+This is because many landlords will refuse to accept an ESA Letter dated over one year ago, and some therapists will not validate an ESA Letter if it is outdated.

 Your ESA Causes Undue Financial Hardship on Landlord

 In most cases, landlords are responsible for maintaining the property you live in.
 As pet owners know, pets can be messy, and they can cause damage to accommodations, including scratches on the door or bite marks on surfaces.
 If your support animal is prone to causing property damage, your landlord could be on the line to pay those fees.
 This may lead to your landlord rejecting your support pet.
-The best way to prevent this from happening is to train your support animal to be well-behaved, calm and collected.
+The best way to prevent this is to train your support animal to be well-behaved, calm, and collected.

 ESA Poses a Threat or Health Risks